 Early History of the Cluff family

-Another 259 words (18 lines of text) covering the years 1270, 1570 and 1730 are included under the topic Early Cluff History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cluff research.
+Another 143 words (10 lines of text) covering the years 1270, 1570, 1730 and 1570 are included under the topic Early Cluff History in all our PDF Extended History products and printed products wherever possible.

 Cluff Spelling Variations